azurabeck/resultPageManager/frontend/README.md

-    Components Name - file begins always with capital letters Style Name - file name is always in camel case
+    Components Name - file begins always with capital letters Style Name - file name is always in camel case Props elements - is alwaus on folder elements sample (single button, table) Components -  Folder component is  the place to keep a inteire page or estructure of project (side menu, header, or a page applyed on content)

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).